-If you don't have that little booklet, most Macs have the Power button in the upper-right corner of the keyboard (notebooks) or the back of the screen (iMacs); it usually looks like the little circle thingy you see in the margin.
+You don't have that little booklet?
+Most Macs have the power button in the upperright corner of the keyboard (notebooks) or at the back of the screen (iMacs); it usually looks like the little circle thingy you see in the margin.

-Don't bother choosing Help Amac Help, which opens the Help Viewer program.
+Don't bother choosing Help ⇔ Mac Help, which opens the Help Viewer program.
 It can't tell you where the switch is.
 Although the Help program is good for finding out a lot of things, the location of the power button isn't among them.
 If you haven't found the switch and turned on the Mac, of course, you can't access Help anyway.
 (D'oh!)

-Launch the iBooks app and search the iBook Store for the name of your Mac plus the word Essentials (for example, "MacBook Essentials," "iMac Essentials," or "MacBook Pro Essentials").
-Click the Only Show Free Titles check box near the upper-right corner of the iBooks window, and grab the free e-book called, "Your Mac's Name Essentials," by Apple.
+Launch the Books (formerly iBooks) app and click the Book Store button (top left) to search its built-in store for the name of your Mac plus the word Essentials (for example, "MacBook Essentials," "iMac Essentials," or "MacBook Pro Essentials").
+Click the Only Show Free Titles check box near the upper-right corner of the Books window, and grab the free Essentials e-book with your Mac's name, by

+Apple.
 At around 100 pages, this booklet isn't in any way comprehensive, but it does include information you won't find elsewhere, including where to find the power button on your particular Mac.